i582/phpstats/README.md

 ### Relation

-1. Checking the reachability of a function from another function.
+1. Checking the reachability of a function from another function and outputs the call stacks.

 ### Tops